du-lab/sparseHC_Java/README.md

 # Java implementation of SparseHC (Complete-linkage only)
 ## A memory-efficient online hierarchical clustering algorithm

+According to the paper, the empirical runtime complexity for complete-linkage is $O(n^2)$ and the empitical memory complexity is $O(n)$.
+Thus, this algorithm can be suitable for hierachical clustering of a large number of objects.

 ### References
 This implementation is based on the paper by [T.D.
 Nguyen, B. Schmidt, and C.K.
 Whoh _"SparseHC: a memory-efficient online hierarchical clustering algorithm"_](https://www.sciencedirect.com/science/article/pii/S1877050914001781) and on its C++